- Free Consultation

 The trucking company may be held directly liable for violating any state and federal regulations.
 This includes restrictions on driver hours of service and time spent driving in bad weather.
 Trucking companies are also in breach if their drivers do not possess a commercial driver’s license or haven’t received proper driver training.

 Failure to load truck cargo properly due to rushing can also be a possible cause of an accident.
 If a truck is overloaded, it can lead to a tire blow out or make stopping more difficult.
 If cargo is not secured, it can fall from the truck bed.
 Or if the cargo is distributed improperly, a truck could tip over onto its side or roof and become a danger to oncoming cars.

 If you have been injured after being struck by a commercial truck, you could sustain injuries such as back injuries, broken bones, head injuries, spinal cord damage, burns, disfigurement or scarring, and amputation.

 Contact a New Jersey Truck Accident Lawyer

 If you were in an accident with a commercial truck, you should contact an experienced attorney at once.
 If a loved one died in such a crash, you might be eligible to file a wrongful death claim Beninato & Matrafajlo Attorneys at Law is familiar with the New Jersey commercial trucking laws and can help you to secure compensation for your medical expenses, property damage, lost wages, and pain and suffering.
+However, if you are from outside the area, you could always check out this truck accident attorney San Marcos.
 Contact us today for a free consultation.